 "Cor meum tibi offerō, Domine, promptē et sincerē."

-I have lived half a century (plus a couple of ticks).
-I became a Christian 36 years ago.
+I have lived half a century (plus a few ticks).
+I became a Christian 40 years ago.
 I had a problem then, and I still have it.
 My honesty and my sincerity obviously diverge.
 I often shake hands with my narcissism while I "do what is right" or "seek to love" someone.
-Repugnance comes up when I'm trying to adjust and compensate in the most ordinary moments.
+Repugnance is in that adjust-and-compensate posture of ordinary moments.

-When I was a child and throughout adolescence, I did horrible things that parsed as sensible to my desires and ambitions.
-I regretted getting caught, and I regretted that getting caught alienated me from people.
+When I was a child and throughout adolescence, I did horrible things, which parsed as sensible to my desires and ambitions.
+I regretted getting caught.
+I regretted that getting caught alienated me from people.
 By horrible I mean both crimes and scandals.
 I really don't want to narrate them-- obscure, atrocious and ugly.
 People were reasonable if they did not trust me, wise if they protected themselves from me.
 I was petty and lacked more motive than pursuit of pleasure, so it generally looked like nickels and dimes-- except for occasions.
 Then it looked bizarre.
 But not to me.

 Jesus could be love and still hate you.
 His love made me hate what I did to her in sixth grade.
 His love made me hate my utilitarian posture toward my parents.
 He made me hate my tight little loop of anything to feel good, noble, ready, my own.
 His love made me hate my entire haphazard project— my me.
 That honesty did not establish my sincerity.
 It never has.
 Most commonly, my honesty gets it’s flash-in-the-sunlight from contradicting my sincerity.
 There is the universe, and I’m a problem; or tell me that love is not real—or that love is the problem.